 Tabular View Features

-Dataset Queries: In Detail
+- Dataset Queries: In Detail

-- Expanding each identity further will show the identity detail and the data that is found as information for each identity from the whooster vendor.
+- Expanding each identity further will show the identity detail and the data that is found as information for each identity from the Whooster vendor.

-Each Identity node can have child identities that store detailed attributes related to the parent's identity.
+Each Identity node can have child identities that store detailed attributes related to the parent identity.
 These attributes—such as SSN, Addresses, and Phone Numbers—are organized into distinct groups.
 Each group contains multiple records of the same category, representing different instances of that attribute for the given identity.

 Hierarchy Example:

-- From each identity, you have the option to perform Spyglass searches.
+Identity → Child Identity Groups (SSN / Addresses / Phone Numbers) → Records- From each identity, you have the option to perform pivot searches.
 Main identity has all the records for the identity, which can be further searched within the same case.
-Also, the child's identities have only records specific to child records that can be used as the spyglass search.
+Also, the child's identities have only been recorded specific to the child, records that can be used as the pivot search.

-Spyglass search shows the same as the Data Query Search.
+- Pivot search shows the same as the Data Query Search.
 You can identify the sub search from the tabular view quickly by seeing the icon different from the main search.

 Steps to perform a Detail/Enhanced Report search from the Tabular Report View: